ColeWebster/api-weatherapp/README.md

 https://github.com/ColeWebster/api-weatherapp

+- Doublechecking the link to stylesheet as CSS is not appearing.
 ## Student Notes

 - Started framework on the HTML to create the card for the search area and the header.